CindyJS/CindyJS/ref/createCindy.md

 A list of URLs which will be loaded.
 Whenever an image is ready, it can be used in the application instance.

+### autoplay

+Setting this to true indicates that the animation should start immediately after startup of the instance.

 ### oninit

 A JavaScript function to be called when the application instance is ready.